Isabella Abbott: Career

 In 1966 she became a research associate and taught as a lecturer at Hopkins.
 She compiled a book on marine algae of the Monterey peninsula, which later was expanded to include all of the California coast.
 She was awarded the Darbaker Prize by the Botanical Society of America in 1969.
 By 1972, Stanford University promoted her directly to full professor of Biology, where she was the first woman and first person of color in this position.

-In 1982 both Abbotts retired and moved back to Hawaii, where she was hired by the University of Hawaii to study ethnobotany, the interaction of humans and plants.
+In 1982 both Abbotts retired and moved back to Hawaii, where she was hired by the University of Hawaii to teach ethnobotany, the interaction of humans and plants.

 She authored eight books and over 150 publications.
 She was considered the world's leading expert on Hawaiian seaweeds, known in the Hawaiian language as limu.
 She was credited with discovering over 200 species, with several named after her, including the Rhodomelaceae family (red algae) genus of Abbottella.
 This earned her the nickname "First Lady of Limu."

 In 1993 she received the Charles Reed Bishop Medal and in 1997 she received the Gilbert Morgan Smith Medal from the National Academy of Sciences.

-She was the G. P. Wilder Professor of Botany from 1980 until her retirement in 1982, upon then her and her husband moved to Hawaii where she continued her research as the professor emerita of botany at the University of Hawaii.
+She was the G. P. Wilder Professor of Botany from 1980 until her retirement in 1982, when she and her husband moved to Hawaii where she continued her research as the professor emerita of botany at the University of Hawaii.
 She served on the board of directors of the Bernice P. Bishop Museum.
 In November 1997 she co-authored an essay in the Honolulu Star-Bulletin criticizing the trustees of Kamehameha Schools, which led to its reorganization.
-In 1998 she was elected a fellow of the American Association for the Advancement of Science.
+In 1988 she was elected a fellow of the American Association for the Advancement of Science.

-In 2005, she was named a Living Treasure of Hawai'i by the Honpa Hongwanji Mission of Hawaii.
+In 2005, she was named a Living Treasure of Hawaiʻi by the Honpa Hongwanji Mission of Hawaii.

 She was considered the foremost authority on the algae of the Pacific Ocean basin and in 2008 she received a lifetime achievement award from the Hawaii Department of Land and Natural Resources for her studies of coral reefs.

+The Board of Regents of the University of Hawaiʻi unanimously voted to rename the Life Sciences Building after Abbott in 2023.

 Death

-Isabella Kauakea Aiona Abbott died at October 28, 2010 at the age of 91 at her home in Honolulu.
+Isabella Kauakea Aiona Abbott died on October 28, 2010 at the age of 91 at her home in Honolulu.
 Abbott's surviving family includes her daughter Annie Abbott Foerster, and a granddaughter, both residing in Hawaii.

-To preserve Abbott's legacy and career as a botanist, the University of Hawaii established a scholarship to support graduate research in Hawaiian ethnobotany and marine botany.
+To preserve Abbott's legacy and career as a botanist, the University of Hawaiʻi established a scholarship to support graduate research in Hawaiian ethnobotany and marine botany.